newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 }
 ```

-1. Save the file and reload the page.
-You should be able to click on an application and see the resulting second row of charts. :sparkles:
+7. Save the file and reload the page.
+You should be able to click on a row in the table and see the resulting charts below. :sparkles:

 ![Full example](../screenshots/lab1_screen04.png)